-Our family is obviously a crazy dog family.
-If you follow my personal Instagram, you know that some (okay, maybe a lot) of my photos are of our dogs.
-They’re such a special part of our family and the most willing participants in our silly shenanigans!
-And while we never claim to know it all, Tim and I do find ourselves answering a lot of questions about puppyhood and dog-raising.
+Our family is obviously a bit dog crazy.
+Our pups are such a special part of our family and the most willing participants in our silly shenanigans!
+And while we will never claim to know it all, Tim and I do find ourselves answering a lot of questions about dog-raising.
 I thought it would be a good idea to share some of the things we’ve learned over the years as dog owners and enthusiasts.
 This way, we will always have a place to refer those who ask us questions.
 I’ve been creating this post for quite awhile, so there is a ton of information!
 Read on!

 Why we have labrador retrievers: We love all dogs, seriously.
-Bring any dog to me and I promise I will melt into a puddle of goo and endless doggy-speak. 🙂 Tim and I both grew up with dogs and a beagle pup was our very first purchase together.
+Bring any dog to me and I promise I will melt into a puddle and engage in endless doggy-speak. 🙂 Tim and I both grew up with dogs and a beagle was our very first pup together.
 I’ve personally always loved labs for their temperament, personality, child-friendly nature, and trainability.
-Loving water and traveling wonderfully is a huge plus for us, too!
-Our first lab together, Oakley, was one of the greatest dogs I’ve ever known.
-He was loyal, smart, and goofy enough to make us laugh daily.
+We travel to the Outer Banks a lot, so love of the water is a huge plus for us, too!
+Our first lab, Oakley, was one of the greatest dogs I’ve ever known.
+He was loyal, smart, and just goofy enough to make us laugh daily.
 Annie and Wrangler definitely have that same nature, although Annie got an extra helping of goofy.
-Willys is turning out to have those same qualities as well, although he’s 25% bloodhound.
-He’s just charming with his droopy ears.
-L O N G legs, and all the “talking.”
+Willys is turning out to have those same qualities as well, although he’s 25% bloodhound and 12.5% Golden Retriever.
+He’s just charming with his droopy ears, L O N G legs, and all the “talking.”

 Food and Feeding: We’ve tried our dogs on many different foods over the years.
 From grocery store, to boutique pet store, to prescription diets, our dogs have eaten them all.
 We rely on dogfoodadvisor.com as well as professional recommendations to choose the best food for our dogs within our budget.

-Over the past few years, we’ve been feeding Earthborn Holistic Grain Free dry food and have been very pleased.
+Over the past few years, we’ve been feeding American Journey dry food and have been very pleased.
 Even our dogs with allergies (poor Wrangler!) have done great on it.
 Their eyes are bright and coats are super thick and shiny.
-We love Earthborn for many reasons but mostly because they use quality ingredients and have never had a recall!
-They pay attention to little details such as the zip closure bag which keeps the food super fresh and easy to handle.
-If you follow Earthborn on social media, they often host giveaways on brand merchandise and one time sent me a free t shirt!
-Sign up for their newsletter and you’ll receive coupons on a monthly basis.
-Earthborn will even plant a tree for every proof of purchase you mail back to them!
-We order our food from Chewy.com or you can purchase locally at Tractor Supply or Southern States.
+We love American Journey for many reasons but mostly because they use quality ingredients and Chewy delivers!
+We order our food from Chewy.com or you can purchase locally at Tractor Supply or PetSmart.

 Now, how much to feed your dog.
 We feed our dogs twice a day, in the morning and evening.
 The amount our dogs receive in their bowls is calculated based on their IDEAL weight (ask your veterinarian!), activity level, and the calories per serving of food.
 You can find the calories (kcal) on the back of dog food labels.
 We used this calculator to easily figure out how much to feed each day.
 Annie and Wrangler are at their ideal weight while Willys still has a bit of catching up to do from malnourishment as a puppy.
 He’s doing really well and should continue to gain weight over the next year!